 Does the school have to employ the trainee once qualified?

-There is an expectation, but not a guarantee that trainees will be employed as newly qualified teachers (NQT’s) in your school alliance once you have qualified.
+There is a strong desire by WeST schools to appoint our trainees, but not a guarantee that trainees will be employed as newly qualified teachers (ECT’s) once you have qualified.

 How do trainees apply for Teach South West?

-Applications are made through UCAS.
+Applications are made through Department of Education Apply (from October 2021).
 Schools will take the lead in interviewing and selecting candidates, but all School Direct candidates must also meet the standard entry requirements of our provider, Exeter University, as detailed in our Teach South West Entry Requirements.
 Recruitment activities are high quality, open and transparent and will be subject to inspection by Ofsted.

 Do I qualify for a bursary to support my training?